The Goal: Develop Headliner Level Stand-up Comedy Material

 There are two primary methodologies being used today to develop and produce stand-up comedy material for the stage:

-This method focuses on “joke” development using conventional “formulas” and largely disregards the most important part of laughter generation which is delivery.
+This method focuses on “joke” development using conventional “formulas” and largely disregards the most important part of laughter generation, which is delivery.

-The reason for this simple: Writing is a completely different form of communication than talking or speaking.
+The reason for this is simple: Writing is a completely different form of communication than talking or speaking.

 Writing only involves words and sentences.
-Talking or speaking on the other hand involves multiple communication processes in addition to words and sentences.
+Talking or speaking on the other hand, involves multiple communication processes in addition to words and sentences.

 Trying to deliver stand-up comedy material that has been “written” the way a person has been taught to write (which is for a reader) is like trying to pole vault with a golf club.

 Since writing only involves the use of words, many more words are needed to describe or point out anything as it is written on paper.
-This is problematic because..
+This is problematic because…

-It doesn’t take a degree in rocket science to understand that in order to deliver an average of 4-6+ punchlines every minute on stage to generate the average of 18+ seconds of audience laughter you want, you simply DO NOT have the luxury of being wordy or verbose.
+It doesn’t take a degree in rocket science to understand that to deliver an average of 4-6+ punchlines every minute on stage to generate the average of 18+ seconds of audience laughter you want, you simply DO NOT have the luxury of being wordy or verbose.

 This method incorporates all the communication aspects involved with talking or speaking, not just literal words and sentences.
 This can give you the brevity you need to reach the goal of generating the laughs per minute and the seconds of audience laughter you need each minute to achieve the goal you want on stage as a comedian.